Accident Report Privilege

 The accident report privilege is more adkin to a type of immunity because the statements are not even admissible for impeachment purposes (which is the case for statements obtained in violation of Miranda or the right to counsel).

-Contact a Tampa DUI Attorney at the Sammis Law Firm in Hillsborough County, Florida, to discuss this important defense that can lead to the exclusion of evidence, particularly incriminating statements that could later be used to show impairment or who was driving the vehicle at the time the accident occurred.
+Contact a DUI defense attorney at the Sammis Law Firm in Hillsborough County, Florida, to discuss this important defense that can lead to the exclusion of evidence, particularly incriminating statements that could later be used to show impairment or who was driving the vehicle at the time the accident occurred.